an-kumar/caffe-theano-conversion/README.md

 	* Relu
 	* Softmax

+You can also load in a mean file using conversion's convert_mean_file function.
+Future work is to put that in the conversion of net architectures itself, which might have a data layer with transformparameter.
+That can be automated.

 Right now, you have to put the cost layer on yourself, as well as do the backprop code.
 This is a future step for me, however, Lasagne is very easy to use and you can learn how to add your own stuff very easily.
 I want to keep this as configurable as possible because that's the benefit of theano.

 ## DEPENDENCIES: